How to use this application step-by-step?

 different EU regions (Fig. 1c).

-Figure 1d: Step 1 – Selection of variable
+Figure 1d: Step 1 – Selection of group type

-Step 2 – Extraction of the selected data in table format
+Step 2 – Extraction of selected data in table format

 In the second step of the application, the user will be able to see